williamhatcher/docs.tylerharrison.dev/README.md

     ```bash
     cd tylers-knowledge-base
-    docker-compose up --build
+    docker-compose up --build -d
     ```

-3. Access the website by opening `http://localhost:8000` in your web browser
+3. Access the website by opening `http://localhost:8080` in your web browser

 ## Contribute